mcloughlan/algo-notes/docs/computer-science.md

 A priority queue is like a [queue](#queue), only you can specify the priority for an element when you add it, and you can modify the priority of an element that's in the queue.

+You may see some sources that use a *fibbonacci heap* or a *binary heap*.
+These are actually just priority queues.
+The heap is just how the priority queue is stored and operated with on a lower level.

+!!! note "Explanation on heaps"

+	This is not in the study design.
+This is just if you're interested and want to see a very common use case for trees

+	<iframe width="560" height="315" src="https://www.youtube.com/embed/E2v9hBgG6gE?si=yqJ2RpLYKEDOxLeK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ###### Minimum priority queue

 When the highest priority item is measured by the lowest weight